 Don’t hesitate to network online, for example, by adding comments under certain publications on other pages that you feel are relevant.
 You should also respond to the comments you receive, except for spam.

 The other way to attract followers is to consistently post interesting relevant content—industry news, advice articles, videos, presentations, documents, guides, etc.

 Posts appear on your company page and in the news feed on the homepage of each of your followers.
 Just don’t forget that hard sells can be a turnoff on social media.
 So be cautious about directly pitching your products or services.

 7. Measure and adjust

-Use LinkedIn’s analytics tools to gain insights into who your followers are and what kind of content they like and share.
+Use LinkedIn’s analytics tools to gain insight into who your followers are and what kind of content they like and share.
 You can then adjust to improve the performance of your page.
 Like your other social media properties, you should be constantly measuring and tweaking in a cycle of continuous improvement.

 Advertising on LinkedIn

 Beyond recruiting, LinkedIn is also a powerful tool to reach and market to other businesses.
-Advertising on LinkedIn allows you to target people according to their job title, industry, company size, seniority, alma mater, professional skills and so on.
+Advertising on LinkedIn allows you to target people according to their job title, industry, company size, seniority, alma mater, professional skills, and so on.
 A business selling accounting software, for example, could create content and target it exclusively to chief financial officers at medium-sized Canadian businesses.

-LinkedIn offers two types of ads:
+LinkedIn offers several types of advertising such as: